thenbthoughts/ai-notes-xyz-docs/docs/deployment/coolify.md

+---
+sidebar_position: 5
+---

 # Selfhost by Coolify

 ## Note:
 1. The following instructions describe how to set up self-hosted ai-notes.xyz using Coolify.
 2. (Optional) For improved search performance, consider adding Ollama and Qdrant.

+For detailed information about environment variables, see [Environment Variables](/docs/deployment/environment-variables).

 ## Step 1: Docker file
 ```